 If you request a tourist or special purpose visa from a Bolivian consulate overseas PRIOR to traveling to Bolivia, you will be asked to include a copy of your yellow fever vaccination card along with the other documentation they require at the time you apply for the visa.
 Not all tourists are required to obtain a visa to travel to Bolivia.
 Therefore, some tourists do not find out about the immunization requirement until they arrive in Bolivia.

 So will you really need a yellow fever vaccine to travel to Bolivia?
 Tourists entering Bolivia overland from Chile and Peru have conflicting reports.
 Some state immigrations and customs officials are not requesting they show a vaccination card at all.
-Other report that at overland border points Bolivian officials are requiring it; however tourist who have not had the shot are directed to clinics that can administer the vaccine on the spot.
+Others report that at overland border points Bolivian officials are requiring it; however tourist who have not had the shot are directed to clinics that can administer the vaccine on the spot.

 Where can you get the yellow fever vaccine?
 Since the virus is a tropical disease, the vaccine may not be readily available in your country.
 In some U.S. states, for example, you must contact your State Health Department several weeks in advance because it can take them quite a while to order the vaccine for you.
 This may or may not be the case in other countries as well.
 It may also be one of the reasons clinics in countries that neighbor Bolivia have the vaccine on hand at border points.

 Whether or not government officials request you show them your immunization certificate also seems to depend on where you plan to travel within Bolivia.
 If your travel plans include jungle areas, they often do ask you to show proof of vaccination.
-If you plan to limit your travel to Bolivia's Andean region, they appear to be more flexible and may not ask you to show proof. the same appears to be occurring at major airports.
+If you plan to limit your travel to Bolivia's Andean region, they appear to be more flexible and may not ask you to show proof.
+The same appears to be occurring at major airports.

 The Minnesota Mayo Clinic website,

 and the U.S. Centers for Disease Control (CDC) website (see links below) contain a great deal of information on this topic and other health information for travelers to Bolivia and it appears to be updated fairly often.
-You can also download this PDF document online from the World Health Organization (WHO) website that explains more about yellow fever and vaccinations for travel, by country.